 Expect that the future of healthcare communication will still involve using smartphones and tablets for efficient practice in clinics and hospitals.
 Doctors and healthcare professionals will still rely on these apps as expected.
 Therefore, the use of online faxing services will also remain.

 Fortunately, there’s a HIPAA-compliant mobile faxing app like iFax that you can use for faxing medical records, PHI, and other sensitive data online.
-It also helps you maintain contact with other health care facilities while also protecting patient privacy.
+It also helps you maintain contact with other health care facilities while also protecting patient information and privacy.